 I have a fear that podcasters are taking the “build it and they will come” approach.
 One’s attitude could quickly become cavalier once their newest episode is uploaded.
 Sit back, put your feet up, and wait for people to come find it, right?
 Wrong.

 Podcasting comes with many demands on our time.
-Those of us that do it are preoccupied with worrying about how to monetize, checking our stats, editing our show, lining up guests to interview, writing for the next episode, keeping up with the industry itself, learning about new hardware and software, and trying to get ratings and reviews.
+Those of us that do it are preoccupied with worrying about how to monetize, check stats, editing, line up guests to interview, write for the next episode, keep up with the industry itself, learn about new hardware and software, and try to get ratings and reviews.

 But, as I’ve told audiences when I’ve spoken at events such as DC Podfest, in our nation’s capital, and Podfest Multimedia Expo, in Orlando, the reason you need to concern yourself with these tactics is because if you don’t, who else will?

 As you read through the following list and decide that a couple of these might seem elementary, do a self-audit.
 It might seem obvious, but are you doing it?